Request More Information on Delaware Medicaid Coverage.

 People who do not meed the Medicaid income requirements but are diagnosed with End-Stage Renal Disease (ESRD) may have a hard time finding good health insurance.
 The state of Delaware offers a Chronic Renal Disease Program (CRDP) for Delaware residents with an ESRD diagnosis and income below 300% of the Federal Poverty Level.

 Those interested in the CRDP who already have Medicare coverage must enroll in a form of Medicare prescription drug coverage first and must apply for the Extra Help program if they are eligible.
 The CRDP includes coverage for some medications, medical appointments, and even transportation to medical appointments and dialysis.
 To apply for CRDP, call 1-302-424-7180 and ask for an application for the CRDP program.

 You can apply for Medicaid in Delaware either in person, by mail, or by phone.
 To speak to someone on the phone, simply call Medicaid Customer Relations at 1-800-372-2022.
 To download the application and mail it in, click here.
 To apply online, visit ASSIST.
 Through this website, you can not only apply but also verify your eligibility for all several different programs.
 Once you’ve completed your online application, you can go back to ASSIST to check your application status, complete an unfinished application, or renew your benefits.

 Qualify for Both Medicare and Medicaid in Delaware

 If you meet the Medicaid eligibility requirements as listed above but also qualify for Medicare, you can benefit from both programs.
-We have benefits advisors in 38 states who are contracted with the top Medicare plans.
+We have licensed agents in 38 states who are contracted with the top Medicare plans.
 They can lay out all your options for you and help you select the best plan for your needs.
 To get started, request a call by completing this form.